oloapinivad/MiLES/README.md

 ## WHAT IS MiLES?

-**MiLES** is a diagnostic suite based on R and CDO aimed at estimating the properties of Northern Hemisphere mid-latitude climate in Global Climate Models and Reanalysis datasets.
+**MiLES** is a diagnostic suite based on R and CDO aimed at estimating the properties of Northern Hemisphere mid-latitude climate variability in Global Climate Models and Reanalysis datasets.
 It has been originally thought for EC-Earth GCM output and then it has been extended to any model or Reanalysis datasets.
-It requires only daily 500hPa Northern Hemisphere geopotential height data and produces NetCDF4 outputs and climatological figures over the chosen time period and season.
+It relies only daily 500hPa Northern Hemisphere geopotential height data and produces NetCDF4 outputs and climatological figures over the chosen time period and season.
 Before performing analysis, data are preprocessed and interpolated on a common 2.5x2.5 grid using CDO.
-Model data can be compared against ECMWF ERA-Interim Reanalysis for a standard period (1979-2017) or with any other MiLES-generated data.
+Model data can be compared against ECMWF ERA-Interim Reanalysis over a standard period (1979-2017) or with any other MiLES-generated data.

 Current version includes: